kostixdev/intervaq/docs/README.md

 <a name="module_Intervaq..Intervaq+pausedAt"></a>

 ### intervaq.pausedAt : <code>null</code> \| <code>number</code>
-null or Int datetime when Intervaq is paused
+null or timestamp when Intervaq is paused

 **Kind**: instance property of [<code>Intervaq</code>](#module_Intervaq..Intervaq)
 <a name="module_Intervaq..Intervaq+setInterval"></a>